Learning Ukulele with Curt

 Soprano

-Standard - this is the size that most people not already familiar with the ukulele family of instruments.
+Standard – this is the size that most people associate a ukulele with is they are not already familiar with the ukulele family of instruments.

 - Typical Length: 21 in (530 mm).
-This is helpful if yu need a gigbag or case.
+This is helpful if you need a gigbag or case.

 - Scale Length (range): 13 in (330mm), 14in (356mm)